TNET-SNU/mmTLS/README.md

 ssh box1.kaist.ac.kr
 ```

-Then, go to the directory including my_ips and run the sample application with a single CPU core as background and run the 'key-server' on the SmartNIC.
+Then, go to the directory including 'my_ips' and run the sample application with a single CPU core as background and run the 'key-server' on the SmartNIC.
 (We use only a single CPU core for the mmTLS middlebox as 4 clients and 2 servers are not enough to saturate the middlebox with ephemeral connections since they incur huge overhead at endpoints.)

-For your convenience, we provide the script below which runs the single core mmTLS middlebox on the host and 'key-server' on the SmartNIC.
+For your convenience, we provide the script below which runs the single core 'my_ips' on the host and the 'key-server' on the SmartNIC.

 ```Bash
 # on box1.kaist.ac.kr